 Trade receivables and advances to retailers

-For trade receivables, the Group adopts the policy of dealing only with counterparties who meet certain credit requirements and obtaining sufficient collateral, where appropriate, to mitigate credit risk.
 The Group develops and maintains its credit risk gradings to categorise exposures according to their degree of risk of default.
 The Group uses its own trading records to rate its major customers and other debtors.